slackapi/slack-github-action/README.md

 ##### Replying to a message

-Posting threaded replies to a message from a past job can be done by including the `thread_ts` attribute of the parent message in the `payload`:
+Posting [threaded replies to a message][messaging-threads] from a past job can be done by including the `thread_ts` attribute of the parent message in the `payload`:

 ```yaml
 - name: Initiate a deployment